mosdef-hub/mbuild/docs/getting_started/quick_start/fill_box_example.rst

     methane_child_bead = mb.Compound(name="_CH4")
     methane.add(methane_child_bead, inherit_periodicity=False)

+Note: the inherit_periodicity is an optional boolean (default=True), which replaces the periodicity of self with the periodicity of the Compound being added.

 The orthogonal liquid box contains 1230 methane molecules and measures 4.5 nm in all the x, y, and z-dimensions.